Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Serve

-ON THE COUNTER: Store leftovers of these amazing donuts at room temperature in an airtight container for 3 to 4 days.
+ON THE COUNTER: Store leftovers of these amazing donuts at room temperature in an airtight container for three to four days.

 IN THE FREEZER: We do not recommend freezing these donut holes.